 Sir Derek further proposed the introduction of a new regime of independent oversight of the regulation of the profession by the FRC.
 This would include independent standard setting, oversight of compliance with technical and ethical standards, actuarial training and CPD; more effective scrutiny of actuarial advice; and clearer lines of accountability of actuaries to regulators, to the profession and to clients and employers.
 He also sought to address the potential conflicts of interest that surround the role of the Scheme Actuary to pension schemes, and made recommendations in relation to the Government Actuary’s Department.
 His recommendations were accepted by the Government, the FRC and the Institute and Faculty of Actuaries (IFoA).

 Further details about the Morris and Penrose Reviews may be found in the National Archives.

 The FRC published reports in December 2006 and January 2008 which cover the progress made by the actuarial profession in implementing the recommendations of the Morris Review itself, in so far as they are addressed to the profession.

 Our role is to provide independent oversight of the professional body, the Institute and Faculty of Actuaries, in regulating its members.
-We undertake this role by, amongst other things, reviewing periodically the IFoA's regulatory systems for education and training, continuing professional development, ethical standards and practice guidance, and compliance and discipline.
+We undertake this role by, amongst other things, reviewing periodically the IFoA's regulatory systems for education, training and professional qualifications,continuing professional development, practising certificates, ethical standards and practice guidance and complaints and discipline.

 Based on our work, we will make and follow up recommendations to the IFoA, which retains primary responsibility for the regulation of its members acting in their professional capacity, as well as following up other recommendations such as those made by the Morris Review.